CART STATUS: Awaiting Adventure Gear.

 TUNE-UPS & REPAIRS*

-The Photon can be purchased without a hipbelt [-$10] for those looking to lighten up, and the back panel and shock cord can be removed for further weight savings.
+For those looking to lighten up, the Photon can be purchased without a hipbelt [-$20 and -8 oz].
+The back panel and shock cord can also be removed for further weight savings.

 AT A GLANCE